-- (1) As of September 30, 2013, shares issuable which could potentially dilute future earnings included approximately 8.1 million stock options and 20.4 million warrants. - (2) For the three months ended September 30, 2012, the Company incurred a net loss which cannot be diluted, therefore basic and diluted loss per common share are the same.
-As of September 30, 2012, shares issuable which could potentially dilute future earnings included approximately 6.6 million stock options and 21.0 million warrants.
+For the three and six months ended December 31, 2013 and 2012, the Company incurred net losses which cannot be diluted; therefore, basic and diluted loss per common share are the same.
+As of December 31, 2013, shares issuable which could potentially dilute future earnings included approximately 6.4 million stock options and 12.7 million warrants.
+As of December, 2012, shares issuable which could potentially dilute future earnings included approximately 6.7 million stock options and 21.0 million warrants.